-It must also be remembered that the menace of American imperialism, with its inevitable consequences of heavy taxation, war, militarism, abolition of the remnants of civil liberties, increased exploitation for the working masses, further ruination of agriculture, etc., that this menace must be looked for not only from the exploits of American imperialism in China or against the Soviet Union, but also from its outrageous performances in Latin-America.
-It is here-in the Philippines, Haiti, Santo Domingo, Nicaragua, Mexice, etc.-that America, imperialism is exhibiting its ugliest face.
-And its the sharpening of American imperialist policie in Latin-America that is pregnant with the most included dangers.
+It must also be remembered that the menace of American imperialism, with its inevitable consequences of heavy taxation, war, militarism, abolition of the remnants of civil liberties, increased exploitation for the working masses, further ruination of agriculture, etc.,-that this menace must be looked for not only from the exploits of American imperialism in China or against the Soviet Union, but also from its outrageous performances in Latin-America.
+It is here-in the Philippines, Haiti, Santo Domingo, Nicaragua.
+Mexico, etc.-that Americar imperialism is exhibiting its ugliest face.
+And i is the sharpening of American imperialist policies in Latin-America that is pregnant with the most immediate dangers.

-The peoples of the colonies opp-d by Anelican imperialism, as well as the nations of Latin-America generall, are becoming ever more resentful of American imperialist exploitation.
+The peoples of the colonies oppid by American imperialism, as well as the nations of Latin-America generall, are becoming ever more resentful of American imperialist exploitation.
 They cannot and will not make peace with a situation which dooms them to disgrace and slavery.
 They cannot and will not surrender their national independence, their freedom and their self-respect for the glory and profits of the big capitalists of the United States.
 And the question is: Where are we heading to?
 What is bound to be the outcome?

 American labor must give thought to this situation.
-The American farmers, exploited and ignored and insulted by hig capital and its government, must also wake up to these dangers.
+The American farmers, exploited and ignored and insulted by big capital and its government, must also wake up to these dangers.
 And so should the truly liberal, anti-war and anti-imperialist sections of the poorer middle classes.
 Big capital and its political servants are proceeding full speed ahead and they will not be stopped on their disastrous course by sweet sounding phrases and pious wishes from the opposition.
 An organized, militant and powerful anti-war and anti-imperialist movement, backed by large masses of workers and farmers, this is the first condition for the beginning of a successful struggle against the war danger.
 No time must be lost for developing such a movement.

 THE efforts of the American section of the All-American Anti-Imperialist League should be given all possible support.
-First, because this organization submits a clear program and a definite practical policy for launching a real anti-imperialist movement in the United States.
-Second, it has proven in actual deeds its ability to arouse and organize sentiment in favor of the peoples oppressed by American and world imperialism.
-Third, it has a world outlook, which is so easential in the present age of world imperialist conflicts for a truly anti-war movement even on a national scale.
+First, because this organization submits a clear program and a definite practical policy for launching a real anti-imperialist United States.
+Second, it has proven movemen in the in actual deeds its ability to arouse and organize sentiment in favor of the peoples oppressed by American and world imperialism.
+Third, it has a world outlook, which is so essential in the present age of world imperialist conflicts for a truly antiwar movement even on a national scale.
 It was one of the American organizations represented at the world anti-imperialist conference held recently in Brussels, Belgium.
-Fourth, it is a militant organization and it has a clear realization of the importance of labor and farmer elements, their organized support and struggle, as a condition for the effectiveness of an American anti-imperialist movement.
+Fourth, it is a militant organization and it has a clear realization of the importance of labor and farmer elements, their organized support and struggle, as a condition for the effectiveness of an American anti-Imperialist movement.
 And, fifth, it is not sectarian.
 It proposes and fights for a real united front of all truly anti-imperialist and anti-war elements and groups in one common movement against American imperialism and against the war danger.

-We submit the above considerations to the particular attention of the delegates that are or have been present at the Conference of the People's Reconstruction League held in Washington, D. C., this week.
-The announced purpose of the conference is to are use and mobilize sentiment against the imperialist policies of the Coolidge administration.
+construction League held in Washington, D. C., this week.
+The announced purpose of the conference is to arouse and mobilize sentiment against the imperialist policies of the Coolidge administration.
 This is a vital and important purpose which can be materialized only by the widest united front movement in which the workers and farmers must play a substantial and basic role.
 The proposals of the All-American Anti-Imperialist League point the way to the successful consummation of such an objective.